+"There were some

+Folan said he had done a project like this in 2016, where he asked students if they would be interested in researching different soldiers, a project that got a lot of interest from

+students.

-recognized and realized the sacrifice these guys "Remember the valu-Folan said he had done a project like this in 2016, where he asked students if they would be interested in researching different soldiers, a project that got a lot of interest from He ordered Individual Deceased Personnel Files (IDPF) from the government for New Hampshire soldiers killed during D-Day, which show information on servicepeople Class president Carter Forest said when they Granite VNA's annual Hospice Home & Garden Tour to be held July 10 REGION - Granite VNA's annual Hospice Home & Garden Tour returns to the Lakes Wednesday.
+He ordered Individual Deceased Personnel Files (IDPF) from the government for New Hampshire soldiers killed during D-Day, which show information on servicepeople who died and where they are buried.
+He received 10 forms from the government, which worked out well since 10 students signed up for the project.
+Folan assigned each sol- SEE D-DAY, PAGE A14 Granite VNA's annual Hospice Home & Garden Tour to be held July 10 REGION - Granite VNA's annual Hospice Home & Garden Tour returns to the Lakes Wednesday.
 Region July 10, from 10 a.m. to 4 p.m., featuring five spectacular Lakes Region homes.
 All proceeds from ticket sales will directly support Granite VNA hospice services.
 The Hospice Home & Garden Tour features three homes in Wolfeboro and two in Tuftonboro.
 One of the Wolfeboro homes is only accessible by a shuttle bus departing every 20 minutes from Estabrook Hall on the Brewster Academy Campus; tour participants may visit the homes in any order.
-"We are deeply thankful to those who have generously opened their homes for the tour, a significant commitment that reflects their support for hospice," said Barbara Lobdell, tour committee chair.
+"We are ly thankful to those who have generously opened their homes for the tour, a significant commitment that reflects their support for hospice," said Barbara Lobdell, tour committee chair.
 "Whether touched personally by hospice or recognizing its invaluable mission, their contribution is pivotal."
 The homes offer a variety of architectural styles and modern comforts.
 Home 1, situated on Tuftonboro Neck, boasts a modern eat-in kitchen, a cozy living room with a gas fireplace and a versatile four-season room.
 The upstairs primary suite provides relaxation, while the finished basement offers guest accommodations.
 Nearby, also on Tuftonboro Neck, Home 2 is a waterfront property built in 2005, designed by Wolfeboro-based architect Vaune Dugan, with a colonial style.
 The home features four bedrooms, modern art inspired by Japanese culture and the Mystic Seaport, and unique quilts made by the homeowner.